 Governance-18-2019 - Innovation in government - building an agile and citizen-centric public sector

 CSA - 14 March 2019 17:00:00 CET - OPPORTUNITY FOR PARTNERSHIP

-Abstract: We witness a global and lasting trust gap between citizens and their governments (2018 Edelman Trust Barometer Global Report).
+Intention: We witness a global and lasting trust gap between citizens and their governments (2018 Edelman Trust Barometer Global Report).
 Without social trust, citizens have a hard time relating to encapsulated hierarchies which - in turn - have a hard time translating their leadership into society.
-We propose new channels of cooperation between different institutions and between citizens and the public sector so that they can attain and maintain a viable threshold of cooperation though they operate under different dynamics and are not subject to the same vertical accountabilities.
-An ‘open governance’ field between citizens and the public sector would help to bridge the trust gap and spark social innovation at scale.
+Inspired by ecosystems dynamics, we suggest a multi stakeholders environment that would help to bridge the trust gap between citizens and the public sector so that they could reach and maintain sustainable thresholds of cooperation.

 INFRAEOSC-02-2019 - Prototyping new innovative services